The West Midlands is one of the most diverse regions in the country, home to many communities of different cultures and faiths.

 Projects focussed on one or more of three key areas:

-Funding applications have now closed.
 There were over 1 400 applications from organisations across the region and the total of all these applications was over £74 million.
-Community decision making panels - consisting of local people who know the sports, arts and mental health sectors and local communities met regularly over the last few months to decide on the successful organisations.
+Community decision making panels - consisting of local people who know the sports, arts and mental health sectors and local communities helped to decide on the successful organisations.

-All of the £11.8 million of funding has now been shared out with 388 organisations across the region.
+All of the £11.8 million of funding was shared out with 388 organisations across the region.

 There were four kinds of grant funding that groups could apply for: